 Philadelphia is a tiny town located in the state of Missouri.
 With a population of 206 people and just one neighborhood, Philadelphia is the 501st largest community in Missouri.

-When you are in Philadelphia, you'll notice that it is more blue-collar than most other communities in America.
-35.00% of Philadelphia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Philadelphia is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Philadelphia is a town of professionals, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Philadelphia who work in teaching (16.43%), healthcare (15.00%), and office and administrative support (7.86%).
+There are especially a lot of people living in Philadelphia who work in healthcare (16.81%), teaching (15.93%), and office and administrative support (11.50%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Philadelphia has relatively fewer families with younger children, and/or college students.
 Combined, this makes Philadelphia a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Philadelphia in 2022 was $20,412, which is low income relative to Missouri and the nation.
-This equates to an annual income of $81,648 for a family of four.
-Philadelphia also has one of the higher rates of people living in poverty in the nation, with 35.43% of its population below the federal poverty line.
+The per capita income in Philadelphia in 2022 was $24,682, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
+This equates to an annual income of $98,728 for a family of four.
+However, Philadelphia contains both very wealthy and poor people as well.

 The people who call Philadelphia home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Philadelphia residents report their race to be White, followed by Asian.
-Important ancestries of people in Philadelphia include European, English, Irish, German, and Dutch.
+The greatest number of Philadelphia residents report their race to be White.
+Important ancestries of people in Philadelphia include English, German, European, Irish, and Italian.

 The most common language spoken in Philadelphia is English.
 Other important languages spoken here include Italian and Greek.

 In addition, the neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 7.4% of family-friendly neighborhoods in the state of Missouri.
+The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 9.6% of family-friendly neighborhoods in the state of Missouri.
 Many other families also live here, making it easy to socialize and develop a sense of community.
 In addition, families here highly value education, as is reflected by the strength of the local schools.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for active retirees.

 Significantly, 1.1% of its residents five years old and above primarily speak Greek at home.
 While this may seem like a small percentage, it is higher than 97.5% of the neighborhoods in America.